Joensuu

 George Turner

-Log Cabins & Bears of Finland - self drive tour
+Log Cabins & Bears of Finland - self drive

 6 days - Bear Safari, Wildlife and Hiking in Finland